-José-Carlos Garcia-Rosell is a Senior Lecturer in the Multidimensional Tourism Institute (MTI) at the University of Lapland, Finland.
+José-Carlos Garcia-Rosell is a Senior Lecturer in the Multidimensional Tourism Institute (MTI) at the University of Lapland, Finland and Adjunct Professor at the Faculty of Tourism, University of Maribor, Slovenia.
 He holds a Master in Agricultural Economics (University of Natural Resources and Life Sciences, Vienna), Licenciate in Marketing (University of Oulu) and PhD in Management (University of Lapland).
-He has been involved in research and development projects related to responsible tourism, corporate social responsibility (CSR), service design, cross-border tourism development and tourism/management education.
+He works in the fields of responsible tourism business, corporate social responsibility (CSR), business ethics, and responsible management education.
 José-Carlos grew up with an affinity to animals.
 Dogs, cats, rabbits and other animals were an important part of his life as a child and teenager.
 During his studies at the University of Natural Resources and Life Sciences, Vienna, he followed with particular interest the discussions on animal welfare in relation to farm animals.
-In his current research work, he explores the notion of responsible tourism from a non-human animal perspective.
+In his current research work, he explores human-animal relations within a responsible tourism context.

 David Quinn is a native of Greensboro, NC, a born and bread UNC Tar Heel, and a resident of Asheville, NC for almost 50 years.
 He is a retired urban planner with the State and spent his career working in communities throughout WNC.
 After retirement he spent 10 plus years consulting, seven of those with HandMade in America.
 He is a widower with two sons, a grandson and a blind granddog living in Charlotte.
 His home is on the side of a wooded mountain where he loves admiring the wildlife that traverse my yard; bear, deer, fox, wild turkey, hawks, owls and an occasional snake.
 All are wonderful neighbors and welcomed!